santh2798/Encryptix_taskno.02/README.md

 BASIC STATIC WEBSITE HOSTING ON S3

 Steps
-1.	created a basic static website using HTML and CSS languages using VS code editor
+1.	created a basic static website using HTML and CSS languages.
 2. Login to AWS console with IAM user and navigate to S3 service
 3. Create a S3 bucket with unique name in a particular region.
 4. First disable the BLOCK ALL PUBLIC ACCESS at account level as well as bucket level to make it publicly accessable.